lbryio/color/README.md

 $ npm i @lbry/color sass -D
 ```

-We recommend [Dart Sass](https://www.npmjs.com/package/sass) for its' focus on speed and low dependency count.
+We recommend using this module with [Dart Sass](https://www.npmjs.com/package/sass) for its' focus on speed and low dependency count.